apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 ## Step 4: Create the Store

-After configuring both catalog and order in waitress app, we can head to [Chopin](https://telescope.apiobuild.com/app/chopin) to create our store.
+After configuring both catalog and order sheets in waitress app, we can now head to [Chopin](https://telescope.apiobuild.com/app/chopin) to create our store.
 Enter the following information to the corresponding fields.
 You can update this information anytime (**except store name and google sheet URLs**) and the updates will be reflected in real-time.

 **Customize Your Store**

 - Store Name: name of your store
 - Logo url *(optional)*: it can even be a gif
 - Announcement *(optional)*: it will show at the top of your store.
-You can update it anytime.
+You can update it anytime
 - Store Description *(optional)*: any information you'd like to include.
-Up to 250 characters.
+Up to 250 characters
 - Store Background Image url  *(optional)*: add a background image
 - Store Background Color  *(optional)*: you can easily select color from swatch or [hex code](https://htmlcolorcodes.com/)
 - Contact and Social Plug-ins *(optional)*: currently we support email address, Facebook, Instagram, and Line